manish-garodia/manish-garodia/projects/dba-essentials-test/remove-db/deinstall-db/deinstall-db.md

     > **Note:** If you enter `y` in this prompt, `deinstall` allows you to specify the details of your Oracle Database.
 You can manually enter each detail, such as the type of database, the diagnostic destination location, the storage type, the fast recovery area location, the spfile location, whether Archive Mode is enabled, and so on.

-    For this lab, press **Enter** to select the default value and `deinstall` automatically discovers the details of your Oracle Database.
+    For this lab, press **Enter** to select the default option and `deinstall` automatically discovers the details of your Oracle Database.

 	## Output